Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Notes:

-That's what we did with the oppurtunity cost in Ethereum.
+That's what we did with the opportunity cost in Ethereum.
 We made it so burdening the chain is actually expensive for the perpetrator.
-We alligned his incentives with the incentives of the chain.
+We aligned his incentives with the incentives of the chain.

 ---v